vladislavpn/crone_parser_web/README.md

-# A Spring MVC web application for parsing crone expressions.
+# Crone is a Spring MVC web application for parsing cron expressions.

 ## Structure
 ```